 We start off from the consideration that it is necessary to establish contact with other comrades in order to pass to action.
-So long as our struggle is reduced to platonic protest, bloody and terrible as it sounds, but still platonic, we are not in a condition to act alone.
-If we want to act on reality incisively there must be many of us.
+So long as our struggle is reduced to platonic protest, bloody to a series of interactions that would have been quite impossible in a rigid, schlerotic optic.